elizabethmdoyle/web-sprint-challenge-javascript-fundamentals/README.md

  A closure is in its simplest form, a function inside of another function.
 What it creates, is a chain of scope, where the innermost function within the chain, will look outside of itself, to find references for variables called inside of its scope, until it reaches the outermost portion, where global scope resides.

-4. Describe the four principles of the 'this' keyword.
+4. Describe the four principles of the 'this' keyword. implicit binding - where whatever is to the left of the dot in the function upon invocation is what "this" is. explicit binding - used when .call and .apply is called, also unique to constrictor fucntions, it allows for the original parameters to be overriden new binding- unique to constructor functions, used to create a new instance of an object created within the constructor function. global binding - when this is accessible in global scope

 5. Why do we need super() in an extended class?
+We need super in order to replace the need for Object.create() in es6 syntax and above.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.